sadiul-hakim/advanced_web/README.md

    `Create package-info.java file under module and use @ApplicationModule annotation to select type Open, but that makes all the files avilable outside of the module`
 3. allowedDependencies
    `this paramater is used inside @ApplicationModule to specify which modules are allowed to be this modules dependency.
 After the = sign use {} to pass command seprated modules name and use {moduleName} :: {NameFilterface name} this syntax to pass alowed NamedInterfaces name.`

+### Modulith Events

+In Spring Modulith, instead of making circular dependency we can make use of spring events to do dependent tasks.
+Like you have to delete a UserRole by id, but before deleting first you have to make sure any user does not have this role.
+If any user has this role you should not delete this.
+In this scenario, we need to inject UserService into RoleService but that is what would make Spring Moldulith Angry.
+How to solve this?
+When delete method is called publish an event with role id and do not inject UserService in RoleService.
+Then in a different EventListener class inject Role And User Service.
+For listening to an event you can use `EventListsner or TransactionalEventListener` Annotation.
+You can use `@Async` annotation to make listening Asynchronous.
+But remember for `@TransactionalEventListener` the publishing method or class should be annotated with `@Transactional`.
+Same to `@ApplicationModuleListener` as it is annotated with `@TransactionalEventListener , @Async and @Transactional(propagation = Propagation.REQUIRES_NE)`.